-How the matter was addressed in our audit

-We have evaluated management's assessment of impairment indicators per IFRS 6 Exploration for and Evaluation of Mineral Resources, including but not limited to:

-- Reviewing the Group's rights to explore in the relevant exploration areas and assessing whether the rights to tenure remained current at balance date; - Considering the status of the relevant exploration areas by holding discussions with management, and reviewing the Group's exploration budget and directors' minutes; - Assessing whether any data exists to suggest that the carrying value of the Exploration and Evaluation assets is unlikely to be recovered through development or sale; and - Assessing the adequacy of the related disclosures in Note 4, Note 5 and Note 9 to the financial statements
+Key audit matter How the matter was addressed in our audit As disclosed in Note 7 of the Financial Statements, the Exploration and Evaluation Asset represents a significant asset of the Group.
+We have evaluated management's assessment of impairment indicators per IFRS 6 Exploration for and Evaluation of Mineral Resources, including Refer to Note 4 and Note 5 of the Financial Statements for a description of the accounting policy and significant judgements applied to Exploration and Evaluation Assets.
+In accordance with IFRS 6 Exploration for and but not limited to: Reviewing the Group's rights to explore in the relevant exploration areas and assessing whether the rights to tenure remained current at balance date; Evaluation of Mineral Resources , the recoverability of Exploration and Evaluation Assets requires significant judgment by management in determining whether there are any facts or circumstances that exist to suggest that the Considering the status of the relevant exploration areas by holding discussions with management, and reviewing the Group's exploration budget and directors' minutes; carrying value of this asset may exceed its recoverable amount.
+As a result, this is considered a key audit matter. • Assessing whether any data exists to suggest that the carrying value of the Exploration and Evaluation assets is unlikely to be recovered through development or sale; and Assessing the adequacy of the related disclosures in Note 4, Note 5 and Note 7 to the financial statements